 When it comes to dance fitness, there are two camps.
 Those who love to unleash their inner Beyoncé at the drop of a beat… And the rest of us.
 Sure, us ‘dare-not dancers’ can see merit in the idea of moving to music, but lack of coordination and an unwillingness to let loose means we’re quick to overlook the many and varied perks that come from dancing.
 So what exactly are we missing out on?

 Dance fitness is nothing new.
-Mainstream aerobic dance workouts first emerged in the 1970s, and ballet-inspired barre training has been around since then too (although back then it had surprisingly sexual undertones).
+Mainstream aerobic dance workouts first emerged in the 1970s, and ballet-inspired barre training has been around since then too.
 In the 1980s jazzercize took off, and then Zumba became a pop culture phenomenon.
 Along the way, dance fitness became tarnished with the misconception it was just for middle-aged women looking to shake their hips like Shakira.
 But these days modern dance fitness spans everything from hip-hop to ballet.
 It’s diverse, dynamic, and anything but dull.

 What’s more, it’s highly effective for boosting fitness.